#Excellence in Action – fluent everyday life

 - Cyclical external quality assurance.

-Turku University of Applied Sciences has been audited by the Finnish Evaluation Centre (FINEEC) and has been awarded a quality label in year 2016, which is valid for 6 years.
-The quality system of TUAS fulfils the national criteria set for quality management of higher education institutions and the system corresponds the European quality assurance principles and recommendations of ESG.
+Turku University of Applied Sciences has been audited by the Finnish Evaluation Centre (FINEEC) and has been awarded a quality label in the year 2022, which is valid for 6 years.
+The quality system of Turku UAS fulfils the national criteria set for quality management of higher education institutions and the system corresponds the European quality assurance principles and recommendations of ESG.

 Finnish legislation for HEI’s contains provisions obliging HEIs to participate in external evaluation of their activities and quality systems.
 The FINEEC’s evaluation is enhancement-led, which means to involve staff, students and stakeholders of the HEI in recognizing strengths, good practices and development areas in the HEI’s operations.
 The aim is also to support HEIs in achieving their own objectives, thus creating a premise for the continuous development of HEIs.